This post will show you how to protect your privacy online.

 2. Use VPN

 Using a VPN is a great way to protect your digital information online.
-A VPN changes your IP address and allocates a new one with the VPN server you connect to as well as encrypts all your incoming and outgoing traffic.
-Consider reaching out to IT Support Vancouver for guidance on choosing the best VPN service for your specific needs.
+A VPN changes your IP address, allocates a new one with the VPN server you connect to, and encrypts all your incoming and outgoing traffic.

 3. Use cookie-blocking browser extensions